mttaggart/periscope/README.md

 Curriculum Mapping Platform for Independent Schools Developed at Princeton Academy of the Sacred Heart, Princeton NJ

-VERY EARLY DEVELOPMENT STAGE.
+Stable Alphs.
 You will need:

 1. Webserver with PHP 5.3+
 2. MySQL